 On your first day in Perth, get ready for a day filled with beautiful encounters with nature and some incredibly unique wildlife.
-Australia is known for its natural beauty and on your first day in Perth, you’ll get to see it in all its glory.
+Australia is known for its natural beauty and on your first day, you’ll get to see Perth in all its glory.
 This is a great Perth trip itinerary, even if you’re only spending one day in Perth.
 Here’s what you should add to the first day of your Perth itinerary.

 - Why it’s awesome: The Swan River links the entire city of Perth together.
 It’s so significant to the area that it was named as Australia’s first ever heritage icon!

 - Cost: Free!